nlesc-dirac/sagecal/Docs/source/tutorial.rst

    ../../install/bin/sagecal_gpu -d sm.ms -s after-initial-calibration-image.fits.sky.txt -c after-initial-calibration-image.fits.sky.txt.cluster -n 40 -t 1 -p sm.ms.solutions -a 0 -e 4 -F 1 -j 2 -k -2 -B 1 -E 1  > sm.ms.output
    wsclean -name after-first-selfcal-cluster--2 -size 1024 1024 -scale 0.7amin -niter 10000 -mgain 0.8 -auto-threshold 3 sm.ms

 We can now extract a sky model from after-first-selfcal-cluster--2-image.fits using Duchamp and buildsky.
-After we have turned the id of the second cluster from -2 to 2 and the third from 3 to -3 we can run:
+To image the third cluster, we need to turn the id of the second cluster from -2 to 2 and the third from 3 to -3 before we can run:

 ::

    ../../install/bin/sagecal_gpu -d sm.ms -s after-initial-calibration-image.fits.sky.txt -c after-initial-calibration-image.fits.sky.txt.cluster -n 40 -t 1 -p sm.ms.solutions -a 0 -e 4 -F 1 -j 2 -k -3 -B 1 -E 1  > sm.ms.output
    wsclean -name after-first-selfcal-cluster--3 -size 1024 1024 -scale 0.7amin -niter 10000 -mgain 0.8 -auto-threshold 3 sm.ms

+Now, extract a sky model from after-first-selfcal-cluster--3-image.fits.

-Finally, we change cluster id -3 to 3 in the cluster file and 4 to -4.
-Now we run:
+Finally, we change cluster id -3 to 3 in the cluster file and 4 to -4 before we run:

 ::

    ../../install/bin/sagecal_gpu -d sm.ms -s after-initial-calibration-image.fits.sky.txt -c after-initial-calibration-image.fits.sky.txt.cluster -n 40 -t 1 -p sm.ms.solutions -a 0 -e 4 -F 1 -j 2 -k -4 -B 1 -E 1  > sm.ms.output
    wsclean -name after-first-selfcal-cluster--4 -size 1024 1024 -scale 0.7amin -niter 10000 -mgain 0.8 -auto-threshold 3 sm.ms

+and extract a sky model from after-first-selfcal-cluster--4-image.fits.

 Now we can combine our three sky models into one large sky model.
-This will likely require renaming of source names that occur in more than one sky model.
-Make sure your renamed source names do not start with the letters S, G, R or D. You need to calibrate the data with the first cluster subtracted on this sky model, so this requires running sagecal with -I CORRECTED_DATA -O MODEL_DATA after filling the CORRECTED_DATA column with this sagecal run:
+This will likely require renaming of sources that occur in more than one sky model.
+Make sure your renamed sources do not start with the letters S, G, R or D. You need to calibrate the data with the first cluster subtracted on this sky model, so this requires running sagecal with -I CORRECTED_DATA -O MODEL_DATA after filling the CORRECTED_DATA column using this sagecal run:

 ::

   ../../install/bin/sagecal_gpu -d sm.ms -s after-initial-calibration-image.fits.sky.txt -c after-initial-calibration-image.fits.sky.txt.cluster -n 40 -t 1 -p sm.ms.solutions -a 0 -e 4 -F 1 -j 2 -B 1 -E 1  > sm.ms.output

-where the first cluster must have a positive id and all the others a negative id.
+where the first cluster must have a positive id and all the others a negative id such that only the 3C196 cluster will be subtracted and no calibration solutions are applied.